alephium/docs/docs/FAQ.md

 ### How long does it take for deposits to show up on exchanges?

-Exchanges usually require a higher number of confirmation for PoW chains to ensure sufficient security.
+Exchanges usually require a higher number of confirmations for PoW chains to ensure sufficient security.
 Currently, most exchanges request 50-60 confirmations for Alephium which is around 1 hour.

 ### When Binance?